There are few connections between the Bronte family & photography but

 Elizabeth Gaskell began compiling her biography of Charlotte in

 1856.
 John Stewart, a friend of Charlotte's publisher, visited Haworth to

-photograph the 'Richmond Portrait' of Charlotte.
+photograph the 'Richmond Portrait' of Charlotte to illustrate the biography.
 Photos were

-rarely reproduced in books until the 1880s so an engraving (right) of the photo was made to illustrate the biography.
+rarely reproduced in books until the 1880s so an engraving of the photo was created by J

+in France.
 Elizabeth Gaskell's Life of Charlotte Bronte was published in March

 1857 and Charlotte's novel The Professor was posthumously published

 In the late 1850s several collodion photos were taken of Rev Patrick Bronte

 (1777-1861) by a local photographer.2c About this time the

 two group portrait paintings of the Bronte sisters were photographed for the Bronte's servant,